 I’m sure you’ve heard the phrase, “Let’s think outside the box.”
 If we’ve already tried doing that with unsatisfying results, then perhaps the time has come to “dream” outside the box rather just “think.”

 Of course, thinking outside the box can be done a couple of ways.
 Are you thinking linearly, or systemically?
 That’s another topic for another day.

 If you’ve done any kind of goal planning, you’ve undoubtedly run into someone who has said to make sure your goals are SMART goals.
 According to Wikipedia, the first known use of the term occurred in the November 1981 issue of Management Review by George T. Doran.
 It’s a mnemonic device to help one remember qualities of goals and objectives in project management, performance management, and personal development.
 The letters broadly conform to the words specific, measurable, attainable, relevant and time-bound.

-Today, 30+ years later, Cali Ressler and Jody Thompson (creators of the “Results Only Work Environment”) have come to the conclusion that SMART goals will only set one up for failure!
-Visit http://www.gorowe.com/blog/2012/11/26/productivity/why-smart-goals-don-t-work/ for the complete article, “Why SMART Goals Don’t Work.”
+Then in 2012, Cali Ressler and Jody Thompson (creators of the “Results Only Work Environment”) came to the conclusion that SMART goals will only set one up for failure!
+Visit this link for a Medium article about 6 reasons why SMART goals don’t work (You may need to have a subscription to Medium to read the article).

 Such a mindset points to the importance of vision.
 Scripture says, “Where there is no vision, the people perish” (Proverbs 29:18).
 The second habit of Stephen R. Covey’s “7 Habits of Highly Effective People” is “Begin With the End in Mind.”
 A vision can also be described as the “dream” that one has.